There are currently three proven methods for preventing HIV transmission using anti-HIV drugs. These are:

 A once-daily FDA-approved pill called Truvada is currently the only available option for use as PrEP.

 New methods to deliver PrEP over longer periods are also being studied.
-These methods could release anti-HIV drugs into the body over a period of several months to prevent HIV infection.
+These methods could release anti-HIV drugs into the body over a period of several months to prevent HIV.
 Two methods under study include:

 TasP usually consists of three anti-HIV drugs taken daily as part of the drug regimen that keeps people living with HIV healthy.